 Let’s examine some best practices to give your team learning resources that are easy for them to digest — and retain.

-Another issue that plagues these programs is that training materials aren’t unified to create a coherent and sequential learning journey.
-Building or maintaining these programs in-house also can be labor intensive.
-If it takes too much effort to keep your program up to date, materials can become stale and irrelevant.
+Another issue that plagues these programmes is that training materials aren’t unified to create a coherent and sequential learning journey.
+Building or maintaining these programmes in-house also can be labour intensive.
+If it takes too much effort to keep your programme up to date, materials can become stale and irrelevant.
 Sales managers also need to be closely attuned to what’s happening in the market to understand any headwinds their sales reps are facing.

-How to Launch the Most Effective Sales Training Program
+How to Launch the Most Effective Sales Training Programme

-Effective sales training means arming sales reps with essential sales techniques and transforming new skills into daily habits and winning behaviors.
+Effective sales training means arming sales reps with essential sales techniques and transforming new skills into daily habits and winning behaviours.
 Below are four ways you can start creating repeatable sales success.